Writing

 Five months ago, a serious MVP still felt like a six-month undertaking in many teams.
 Not because everyone was slow.
 Because the path had so many gates: clarify the problem, align stakeholders, map the journey, design the flows, define the data needs, negotiate scope, wait for implementation, discover the edge cases, cut the delight, cut the polish, ship the thing, then live with the half-baked version longer than anyone wanted because the team had already moved on.

-That does not mean every product should be built in six days.
-It means the cost of learning from something real has collapsed.
+Every product should not be built in six days.
 The old MVP was often the smallest version the team could afford to build.
-The new MVP can be the smallest version that is actually honest enough to learn from.
+The new MVP can be the smallest version honest enough to learn from.

 That is a higher standard.
-It should not be permission to ship junk faster.
 It is permission to stop pretending that a brittle, ugly, under-instrumented product is the natural price of moving quickly.

 Designers can touch the data model now